Goldiiee12/todo_list/README.md

 Ability to view all projects.

-Ability to view all todos within each project, displaying at least the title and due date.
+Ability to view all todos within each project, displaying at least the title, description, due date and priority.
 Use color coding to indicate different priorities.

 Functionality to expand a todo item to view and edit its details.